PippoRJ/hugo-refresh/README.md

 * The _list_ and _terms_ types of pages contain a list of the post summaries.

-* The images used to build the summares are resized to allow better usage of the bandwith.
+* The images used to build the summaries are resized to allow better usage of the bandwidth.

 * The js and css files are minified (with a configurable option on the `config.yaml`).